 I want to be explicit about how racism and class structure and class disadvantage are related.
 Racism explains why we see an association between so-called race and socio-economic position or socio-economic status or class in this country.
 You have the initial historical insult, which varies from group to group.
-For people of African descent, that initial historical insult was the kidnapping of West African people, their importation across the Atlantic with tremendous loss of life, and then the coerced use of their unpaid labor for centuries to build this country.
+For people of African descent, that initial historical insult was the kidnapping of West African people, their importation across the Atlantic with tremendous loss of life, and then the coerced usury of their unpaid labor for centuries to build this country.
 Then you have contemporary structural factors in our structures, laws, practices, all of which perpetuate the initial historical insult.
 An example might be the redlining policies of banks, or the way that in many parts of the country public schools are funded based on local property taxes, so that poor communities have poorly funded schools, which often result in poor educational outcomes and the perpetuation of poor life opportunities.
 So it's not just a happenstance that, for example, we see people of color overrepresented in poverty in this country while "White" people in this country are overrepresented in wealth.
 That's not a happenstance; it's because of the initial historical insult and then the contemporary stuff that's keeping it going.

-So if we were to take just a social class analysis and not acknowledge racism, then we might try to fix something and we might fix everything today - we might give everybody the same income, the same education today - but if we don't deal with the forces that are differentially shunting people into poverty or poor education or wealth and good education, then 20 years from now we will find ourselves back in the same situation from which we started.
+So if we were to take just a social class analysis and not acknowledge racism then we might try to fix something and we might fix everything today - we might give everybody the same income, the same education today - but if we don't deal with the forces that are differentially shunting people into poverty or poor education or wealth and good education, then 20 years from now we would find ourselves back in the same situation from which we started.

 The last thing I want to say is for those people who haven't experienced disadvantage due to racism, know that you are experiencing unfair advantage, even though you can't see it.
-For those who want to understand more about the different levels of racism and how they impact health, you can listen to my Gardener's Tale on the CityMatCH Web site.8 recent audit study showed that white men who had a history as felons were more likely to be called in for a job interview than Black men who had no history of being felons whatsoever.
+For those who want to understand more about the different levels of racism and how they impact health, you can listen to my Gardener's Tale on the CityMatCH Web site. (

+NANCY KRIEGER: One thing I want to add is that there is plenty of empirical evidence showing the continued existence of racial discrimination as it plays out in employment and housing, for example.
+A recent audit study showed that white men who had a history as felons were more likely to be called in for a job interview than Black men who had no history of being felons whatsoever ().
 The two sets of resumes sent to employers were identical except for these particular salient characteristics that were changed.
 So when people say discrimination doesn't exist, I think it's very important to cite actual evidence, empirical studies that show this is in fact still happening.
-Similar kinds of audit studies are being done in housing, where testers are sent out with identical job histories, identical clothing, similar physical build, sometimes even having people wear the exact same glasses, etc. This is all summarized in the National Academy of Sciences book Measuring Racial Discrimination.
-So in addition to conceptualizing the current realities of differential treatment, there's hard empirical evidence that shows it's still playing out in the U.S.
+Similar kinds of audit studies are being done in housing, where testers are sent out with identical job histories, identical clothing, similar physical build, sometimes even having people wear the exact same glasses, etc. This is all summarized in the National Academy of Sciences book Measuring Racial Discrimination. () So in addition to conceptualizing the current realities of differential treatment, there's hard empirical evidence that shows it's still playing out in the U.S.